Caste and religion should not be linked to terror: Indresh Kumar | Politics

 He was addressing an international conference jointly organised by the RSS-affiliated Muslim Rashtriya Manch, Vishwagram and the Forum For Awareness of National Security to deliberate on ''Global Terrorism Vs Humanity, Peace and Possibilities''.

-The day-long conference at its conclusion passed a resolution demanding that the government ban linking of caste or religion to terror and declare it a punishable offence under the law.
+At its conclusion, the day-long conference passed a resolution demanding that the government ban linking of caste or religion to terror and declare it a punishable offence under the law.

 ''Caste and religion should not be linked to terror as such linking is exploited by those perpetuating terrorism.
 It should be banned and made punishable offence under the law.
 Exploitation of anybody in the name of religion and caste must be stopped, condemned and punished under the law,'' Kumar said during the passage of the resolution.